 Born in 1927 in Karlsruhe,

-Photo Maison d'Izieu/ Henry Alexander
+Photo House of Izieu / Henry Alexander

-In 1942, helped by the couple Zlatin, Paul Niederman is sheltered in Palavas-les-Flots, then Lodeve.
-He joined the "Colony of refugee children from Hérault" in Izieu in May 1943.
+In 1942, helped by the Zlatin couple, Paul Niederman was taken to shelter at Palavas-les-Flots, then Lodève.
+He joined the "Refugee Children’s Colony of the Hérault" in Izieu in May 1943.
 For one year, the

 Paul Niedermann

-For me, this house in Izieu looked like a haven of peace, because we were really far from the world, we didn’t see anyone, except some peasants from the hamlet next door.
+«For me, this house in Izieu looked like a haven of peace, because we were really far from the world, we didn’t see anyone, except some peasants from the hamlet next door.
 Théo laughed a lot.
-I had relatively few contacts, especially with the little ones.
-On the other hand, what remains in my mind all the time is the evening, on the steps, in front of the house, around the fountain and on the famous terrace, where so many photos were taken.
-We talked about the post-war period, where we would meet, what we would like to do.
-I would say that I saw relatively little of Mrs. Zlatin herself because, at that time, she was traveling a lot for the needs of the cause.
+I had relatively little contact, especially with the children.
+On the other hand, what stays in my mind all the time is in the evening, on the stairs, in front of the house, around the fountain and on the famous terrace, where so many photos were taken.
+We were talking about the post-war period, where we would meet, what we wanted to do.
+I would say that I saw relatively little of Mrs. Zlatin herself because, at that time, she moved a lot for the needs of the cause.
 I was much more in contact with her husband.
-He was truly a very kind man and I think he was of great kindness, and of enormous physical strength.
+He was truly a very kind man, and I think he was of great kindness and enormous physical strength.

 Source: